Libya’s future in balance in UN-backed leadership vote

-GENEVA (AP) — Delegates from Libya’s opposing sides kick off a five-day meeting on Monday to choose an interim prime minister and a three-person presidency council, in a crucial bid to reunite the troubled oil-rich country before an election in December.
+GENEVA (AP) — Delegates from Libya’s opposing sides kicked off a five-day meeting on Monday to choose an interim prime minister and a three-person presidency council in a bid to reunite the troubled oil-rich country before an election in December.

-The Libyan Political Dialogue Forum, including envoys from around Libya, meets under U.N. mediation in an undisclosed site outside Geneva in hopes of stabilizing a largely lawless country since Moammar Gadhafi’s fall and killing in 2011.
+The Libyan Political Dialogue Forum, including envoys from around Libya, was meeting under U.N. mediation in an undisclosed site outside Geneva in hopes of stabilizing the North African country that has been largely lawless since Moammar Gadhafi’s fall and killing in 2011.

-The gathering, which will draw from an agreed list of candidates, caps a process begun in Berlin in January 2020 for a North African country mired in international meddling and pockets of violence despite a holding cease-fire.

-The voting process take place under the mediation of the U.N. secretary-general’s acting special representative for Libya, Stephanie Williams.
+The voting process is taking place under the mediation of the U.N. secretary-general’s acting special representative for Libya, Stephanie Williams.
 The interim authority to be chosen will seek to rebuild state institutions and lead Libya to a national election on Dec.
-24.
+24. A list of possible candidates has already been agreed upon.

+“Reaching this far and achieving this progress in the political dialogue has been an arduous journey fraught with challenges,” Williams told the gathering Monday.
+“Indeed, a year ago, this would not have been possible.”

 The warring factions also agreed that a national referendum would be held on constitutional arrangements, laying the legal groundwork for the December vote.

+Since Gadhafi’s ouster, Libya has been in turmoil and split between rival administrations in the east and west — each backed by an array of militias and foreign powers.

-The 75-member forum represents the three main regions of old Libya, Tripolitania in the west, Cyrenaica in the east, and Fezzan in the southwestern part of Libya — each to be represented on the three-member presidential council.
-The prime minister is to be chosen by garnering 70% of votes.
+The 75-member forum represents the three main regions of old Libya: Tripolitania in the west, Cyrenaica in the east, and Fezzan in the southwest — each to be represented on the three-member presidential council.
+The prime minister is to be chosen by the candidate winning 70% of votes.

 Twenty-four candidates are running for the presidential council posts.
 Those include Aguila Saleh, speaker of the east-based House of Representatives, Khaled al-Meshri, the head of the Tripoli-based government’s Supreme Council of State.

-Among the candidates for the presidential council is Libya’s top judge Mohammed al-Hafi, whose candidacy has stirred up controversy.
-The country’s Judges’ Association decried the move, saying Saturday he should have retired before running,
+Libya’s top judge Mohammed al-Hafi’s candidacy for the presidential council has stirred up controversy.
+The country’s Judges’ Association decried the move, saying he should have retired before running,

 Twenty-one candidates are running for prime minister, including Fathi Bashaga, the powerful interior minister in Tripoli, and Ahmed Meitig, deputy prime minister of the U.N.-supported government.

-On Thursday, Williams told the U.N.
-Security Council that the gathering amounted to “a decisive round of intra-Libyan talks.”
+This is likely to lead to candidates working together to form a most-likely-to-win list, said Jalel Harchaoui, a research fellow specializing in Libyan affairs at the Clingendael Netherlands Institute of International Relations.
+He said foreign countries, like Russia, Turkey and the United Arab Emirates, are likely exerting their sway on the choices too.

+“In fact, we don’t even know whether a cabinet can be formed at all, even assuming the four positions are filled thanks to the U.N. process.
+The Defense Ministry, for instance, will be one very tricky post, obviously, as Turkey is hell-bent on controlling it,” he said.

-The same day, the United States called on Russia, Turkey and the United Arab Emirates to halt their military interventions in the country, as has been sought under the cease-fire agreement that has largely held in recent months.
+Last week, the United States called on Russia, Turkey and the United Arab Emirates to halt their military interventions in Libya, as has been sought under the cease-fire agreement that has largely held in recent months.

-The cease-fire deal, inked in October, included the departure of foreign forces and mercenaries from Libya within three months.
-But so far, no progress has been made on that.
+The cease-fire deal, inked in October, included having foreign forces and mercenaries leave Libya within three months but so far no progress has been made on that.

-Williams said in December there were at least 20,000 foreign fighters and mercenaries in Libya, and warned about a “serious crisis” as weapons continue to pour into the North African country.
+Williams said in December there were at least 20,000 foreign fighters and mercenaries in Libya, and warned about a “serious crisis” as weapons continue to pour into the country.

-Since the 2011 NATO-backed uprising ousted Gadhafi, Libya has been in turmoil and split between rival administrations in the east and west — each backed by an array of militias and foreign powers.

 Turkey is the main patron of the U.N.-supported government in Tripoli, the capital, while Egypt, Russia and UAE back the forces of military commander Khalifa Hifter — who runs most of the east and south.